alichry/laminas-authorization/README.md

 The `redirect_route` option specifies the route to use when redirecting an unauthorized user.
 This is typically the login route.
 Currently, there is no option to specify route options, only a literal route, but future milestones should mention that feature.

 The `access_control` option is conceptually similar to `authentication_service` option.
-We need to specify which `ListAdapterInterface` to use and pass any build option if it is required.
-The Access Control module, from `alichry/laminas-accesscontrol`, provides a factory that builds an `AccessControlList` by relying on passed build options.
+We need to specify which `AccessControlListInterface` to use and pass any build option if it is required.
+The Access Control module, from `alichry/laminas-accesscontrol`, provides a factory that builds an `ArrayAccessControlList` by relying on passed build options.

 A sample authorization configuration would be (from config/module.config.php.dist):